benjdj6/timecrunch/README.md

 * Add upvote/like button to recipes

-* Show score and upvote/like button on recipe detail page
+* Show upvote/like button on recipe detail page

+* Show score on recipe detail page

 * limit user to one like/upvote per recipe